otto-de/api-guidelines/api-guidelines/rest/resources/embedded-resources/rules/should-support-optional-embedding-of-subresources.md

 ---
-type: SHOULD
 id: R000063
 ---

-# support optional embedding of subresources
+# SHOULD support optional embedding of subresources

 Resources that link to subresources [SHOULD support embedding of subresources](@guidelines/R000041).
 In order to improve flexibility of the API for different use cases, embedding of subresources should be optional, using the request parameter [`embed`](@guidelines/R000049) to select the